The Sales and many Costs of running a bar

 I just want all potential Bar Owners to see where the money comes from and how fast a good portion of it goes right back into the business or to all the bills you pay on a regular basis.

-So many think this is a get rich quick business, when in fact it is not.
+So many people think this is a get rich quick business, when in fact it is not.
 Don’t get me wrong, you can make a decent living in this business, however Bars have a huge overhead.

 Owning a bar is so fun until it comes to paying all the bills and paying for all the things you need to run a bar.